Lessons You’ll learn

 Via Air:

-See Island Hoppers, Joyce Aviation, Pacific Island Air
+See Island Hoppers, Joyce Aviation.

 Helicopter

-Some resorts have a helipad to land on and travelling by helicopter is the quickest (and most expensive) transfer option.
+Some resorts have a helipad to land on and travelling by helicopter is the quickest transfer option.
 Apart from the “James-Bond-arrival feeling” it will give your guests also an amazing bird’s eye view of the islands Please note that luggage restrictions apply (15 kg per person) but guests can store luggage with your inbound tour operator.

 Charter Flight